Singed Build Guide by XtheZ115

 If you find yourself at full stacks once the laning phase ends, you can sell off the extra Seal and your Corrupting for a Mejai's Soulstealer, giving you even more damage and mana, as well as increased movement speed if you can keep it stacked up!

-If your are matched up with a melee champ that cannot outrun you (i.e. most toplaners), you may want to stay in front of their tower and fight like a normal toplaner.
+If you're are matched up with a melee champ that cannot outrun you (i.e. most toplaners), you may want to stay in front of their tower and fight like a normal toplaner.
 Zone them away from your minions using your Poison Trail, and Fling them whenever you can.
 Use your Mega Adhesive as a harass tool.
 People get worried that you are about to make a play when you drop a slow behind them and will tend to run off.
 Use their fear to dominate the lane... but don't forget to annoy them the entire time.
 Make them mad so that they try and trade with you, a scenario where you almost always win.

 Ranged champions, such as Jayce or Gnar will likely give you trouble if you try to lane against them- split pushing is recommended.